 "It's not that hard.
 You just have to use abilities they won't discuss and techniques they haven't entirely taught you via controls they never quite explain."Video game tutorials are meant to quickly and easily improve the player's comprehension of the game he or she is playing.
 Ideally, they should explain everything the player needs to know to play the game without hand-holding.
 They should be succinct and easy to follow.
 But what happens when a tutorial fails to do its job?
 Then you've got a Tutorial Failure.
 This trope is for those tutorials which do a completely inadequate job of what they're supposed to do—the kind that leave the player frustrated that they can't perform that seemingly-simple move, or wrap their heads around a gameplay system which seems straightforward.
 Either this tutorial contains misleading or false information or fails to mention some vital aspect of gameplay.
 Perhaps it's because of a "Blind Idiot" Translation; perhaps it's because the game swamps the player with mounds of text right out of the gate and expects them to remember everything immediately; or, maybe, the tutorial tries to simplify a complex game mechanic into a "rule of thumb" which ends up being more of a hindrance than a help.
 Perhaps the tutorial gives advice that is no longer valid after a game patch.
 Or maybe the tutorial is useful, but a Game-Breaking Bug exclusive to the tutorial itself prevents you from completing it.
 Whatever the case, this tutorial just doesn't work.
 Think of this as a tutorial-induced Guide Dang It.
 Related to Manual Misprint.
 If an important gameplay element ought to be in the tutorial but is not, that might result in a Noob Bridge.
 Related to Failed a Spot Check, as some tutorials big sin is that the gameplay aspect the programmers and playtesters have become so accustomed to that it is second nature they completely forget to add that one simple explanation that everything else is based on.
+Another common mistake is assuming the player is familiar with a move after they've executed it only once, even if it was by accident.

 open/close all folders